ryankruge/ata-shell/README.md

 # ATA Shell (All-Things-ARP) Networking Suite
-ATA (All-Things-ARP) is a modular application that can deploy multiple networking tools from within a CLI (command-line interface) in a custom shell environment thas was built for this suite of applications.
+ATA (All-Things-ARP) is a modular application that can deploy networking tools from within a CLI (command-line interface) in a custom shell environment thas was built for this suite of applications.
 The default syntax is very basic and all the help that is needed can be obtained via the **help** command.
 # Application Usage
 ## Arguments
 - HELP : Displays the help dialogue.